 Ten years ago it was hard to imagine that you could bill a customer using a tiny hardware device connected to your smartphone.
 But Square — who recently rebranded to "Block" — changed the payment processing experience for small businesses and contractors forever.

 Pioneering a signature cubic payment terminal and intuitive POS app in early 2013, Square continues to chip away profits from bigger incumbent companies, one exciting product launch at a time.

 So what made Square one of the hottest payment startups of the decade?
 And how did they manage to maintain sky-high brand equity when their target audiences were going through a turbulent time?

-We’ve got the story — and marketing lessons other brands can apply.
+We’ve got the story — and marketing lessons other brands can apply in the deep dive.